 HOW TO GET THERE

 It is also possible to get to Doi Ang Khang on public transport using a combination of bus or passenger van and local songthaew.
-Buses and vans for Fang depart from Chang Phuak Bus Station in Chiang Mai at regular intervals during the day.
-Shared songthaew taxis are usually waiting at the 107-1249 junction.
-Songthaew services finish earlier in the day than Chiang Mai-Fang buses.
+Buses and vans for Fang depart from Chang Puak Bus Station in Chiang Mai at regular intervals during the day.
+Shared songthaew taxis are usually waiting at the 107-1249 junction at Hat Samran Temple.
+Songthaew services tend to finish earlier in the day than Chiang Mai-Fang buses.
 People wishing to reach Doi Ang Khang in one day should take morning buses.

 Chang Phuak Bus Station (Chiang Mai Bus Terminal 1): #108/27, Chang Phuak Rd., T. Sri Phum, A. Muang, Chiang Mai 50200 | Open: 04:00-21:00 (Daily) | Tel: +66 53 211 586, +66 53 223 900 | Map